UT-MPC/pxt-moveSMART/tutorial3.md

 ## Step 3

 The value of a variable doesn't have to be a number.
 It could be practically any type, such as a string (word), or a Boolean (a fancy word for True/False).
-For example, a variable called _President_ could have value _"Biden"_.
+For example, a variable called _President_ could have value _"Biden"_, and a variable called _skyIsGreen_ could have value _False_.

 ## Step 4